16 Dec, 2021

 One Partner Remains, One Partner Leaves, Cash Required

 This solution is basically the buyout because the departing partner needs to buy the other partner’s half of the property.
 Of course, the second half includes all equity built in the house up to that point.
-The leaving partner will be discharged from the mortgage, collect their cash and walk away.
+The leaving partner will be discharged from the mortgage, collect their cash, and walk away.

-No equity — or negative equity — means both parties owe a bigger price against the house than it is worth.
+No equity—or negative equity—means both parties owe a bigger price against the house than it is worth.
 If this happens, both parties are required to either pay up the entire amount to get out of the deal or wait until they have enough equity to sell the home.
 The mortgage, utilities, and property tax can then be paid from the profits, with additional profits remaining to be divided.

 The details concerning both parties can be covered through a joint venture agreement.
 This won’t affect your odds of obtaining another mortgage in the future.